Taking Care Of A New Baby? Mom Hacks That Will Actually Help

 Engorged breasts are ouchy!
-The easiest way to relieve engorged breasts is to nurse your baby, but if that is not possible in the moment, the next best thing is to pump.
+The easiest way to relieve engorged breasts is to nurse your baby.
+If that is not possible in the moment, the next best thing is to use a breastpump.

 Here are a few helpful tips to relieve engorged breasts or blocked ducts.

 - Take a quick, warm shower before breastfeeding, or use moist heat on the breasts for a few minutes.
 Doing this may help the milk begin to flow.
 Don’t keep the heat on too long because extended periods of time (over 5 minutes) may make swelling worse.